Training tragedy: SAS soldier killed in Auckland exercise

 Members of the NZSAS have conducted operations in a diverse range of places, including Malaya, Borneo, Thailand, Vietnam, Bougainville, Kuwait, East Timor, the Solomon Islands and Afghanistan.

-Defence Minister Ron Mark is currently in Fiji for bilateral talks and Acting Defence Minister Winston Peters could not immediately be reached for comment on the death.
+Defence Minister Ron Mark is currently in Fiji for bilateral talks and Acting Defence Minister Winston Peters said:

+"Our deepest condolences and sympathies go to the family of the New Zealand SAS trooper killed in a training accident last night.
+As the Police and New Zealand Defence Force are investigating the incident, I have no further comment to make at this time."

 Many Auckland residents heard helicopters over the city last night that were taking part in a military exercise.